lkodinsson/MARS/Fantasy/Talents.md

 **Requirements:** Max Resolve 11+, Can cast spells

 You may cast spells putting your mana into the negative.
-If you do, make a willpower check versus a difficulty equal to your negative mana.
+If you do, make a willpower check versus a difficulty equal to 1d12 plus your negative mana.
 Make this check after casting a spell in this way.

 ***Graze:*** You lose 1 health.